-Hydropower production, other habitat alterations, acid rain and introduced pink salmon were also identified as threats to wild salmon, but with a lower risk of causing further loss of wild salmon in the future than the threats related to salmon farming (figure 5).
+Hydropower production, other habitat alterations, acid rain, introduced pink salmon the future than the threats related to salmon farming (figure 5).
 Hydropower production and other habitat alterations significantly impact wild salmon, but the negative impact will likely not increase in the future.
 However, the potential for more extensive mitigation measures is large.
-Due to large-scale liming of rivers and reduced emissions, the risk of increased negative impacts due to acid rain is low.
-Salmon populations in southern Norway have increased due to the comprehensive liming programs.